skx/simple-vpn/README.md

   * This means a user cannot join your private network and attempt to sniff traffic that way.

 I believe this solution is "secure enough", but if you have concerns you can ensure that all the traffic you send over it uses TLS itself, for example database-connections can use TLS, etc.

+Because traffic routed between two nodes on their private IP addresses has to be routed via the VPN-server expect to see [approximately 50% overhead](https://github.com/skx/simple-vpn/issues/9).

 ## Installation